 - Overnight Detox Without Comprehensive Care: A significant concern is centers offering overnight detox under sedation without a thorough pre-evaluation or appropriate post-treatment care.
 While the detoxification process is essential, proper assessment before the procedure can identify potential risks, and adequate post-treatment care ensures a smoother transition to sobriety.
 Centers that neglect these critical stages might compromise patient safety and overall recovery outcomes.

 Individuals are encouraged to weigh these pros and cons meticulously when choosing a detox method, ensuring that their path to recovery is both safe and effective.

 Common Terminologies for Sedated Detox

 - Waismann Method

 - Rapid detox

 - Anesthesia detox

 - Detox under anesthesia

-The anesthesia assisted rapid opiate detoxification has evolved tremendously since its inception.
-The first studies on the history of rapid detox were published in the literature in 1977 by Richard B. Resnick MD.
+The anesthesia-assisted rapid opiate detoxification has evolved tremendously since its inception.
+The first studies on the history of rapid detox were published in 1977 by Richard B. Resnick, MD.
 Modern anesthesia has made it safer and more effective.
 Most patients experience very few symptoms from anesthesia after the procedure is over.
 Today, there are two types of anesthesia-assisted detoxification – general anesthesia and sedation.

-Many inexperienced rapid detox centers are still using general anesthesia to put the patient “to sleep” during the procedure.
-During general anesthesia, doctors usually insert a breathing tube to help the patient breathe; this tube might be used for 2-6 hours and requires the patient to receive large doses of anesthesia to tolerate the discomfort that the tube could cause.
-This form of detoxification carries additional risks and troubles that are unnecessary to reach an opioid detoxification
+Many inexperienced rapid detox centers still use general anesthesia to put the patient “to sleep” during the procedure.
+During general anesthesia, doctors usually insert a breathing tube to help the patient breathe; this tube might be used for 2-6 hours and requires the patient to receive large doses of anesthesia to tolerate the tube’s discomfort.
+This archaic form of detoxification carries additional risks that are simply unnecessary.

 Please be sure to read these rapid detox myths.